fluxcd/flux/docs/references/automated-image-update.md

----
-title: Automated deployment of new container images
+# Automated deployment of new container images
-weight: 70
----

 Flux can be used to automate container image updates in your cluster.
 Flux periodically scans the pods running in your cluster and builds a list of all container images.